 Ramping up renewables is essential to meet sustainable development goals (SDGs) like affordable and clean energy (SDG7) without decelerating economic growth and reducing welfare.
 Since the most widespread technologies for the use of energy potential of sun privileged locations are the photovoltaics (PV) and the concentrated solar power (CSP) plants, the specific solar irradiance and energy resource mapping is crucial for decision making and optimized solar farms installation and management.
-Simultaneously, the influence of climatic conditions from the irrational use of the produced energy in conjunction with the energy dependence, the increasing energy prices and the inefficient energy use lead to the need for optimal energy planning which in turn requires an efficient energy management as an integral part of the overall state administration.
+At the same time, the influence of climatic conditions from the irrational use of the produced energy in conjunction with the energy dependence, the increasing energy prices and the inefficient energy use, lead to the need for optimal energy planning which in turn requires an efficient energy management as an integral part of the overall state administration.

 Energy management and control of the solar exploitation technologies.

 - Solar energy resource mapping, monitoring, nowcasting and forecasting: Provision of climatological and real-time services in support to energy management and planning.